-Pricing doesn’t just dictate the dollar amount at which you will agree to part with your product.
-Price is communication.
-Price is signal.
-For example, a high-end fashion designer would never agree to sell their perfume for the same price as a pound shop aftershave, not just because their profit margin would suffer, but also because that price would signal a cheapening of their entire brand and make it less likely shoppers would be willing to spend as much on their other products.
+For example, a high-end fashion designer would never agree to sell their perfume for the same price as a dollar-store aftershave, not just because their profit margin would suffer, but also because that price would signal a cheapening of their entire brand and make it less likely shoppers would be willing to spend as much on their other products.

 About pricing surveys

 Pricing studies work by asking respondents a series of questions about what they’re willing to pay for a product.
 There are a few approaches and methodologies you can employ, but at their heart they’re all about evaluating how, in the real world, consumers will value your product, and how much they’d be willing to part with to get it.

 Add that insight to key operational data like the cost to manufacture or provide a service, and expected sales volume, and you can make accurate predictions about the success of a product in market based on various price points.

 Product managers will typically use the insights gathered from pricing and value surveys to determine the merits of increasing prices (to boost profit margins) or evaluate the impact of decreasing prices.

 Before we go into detail about how each method works, and what you need to do to get started, here’s a quick comparison of the four main approaches:

 |Price ratings scales||Van Westendorp Pricing Studies||Gabor-Granger Price Sensitivity||Conjoint Analysis|

 |Best for||When you want to compare a set of predefined price points to see which would be most acceptable to your target customers.||When you have a product and you aren’t trying to change it, but you don’t know the right price range.||When you have a defined product and a specific price range, but you don’t know what it should be priced at within that range.||When you have multiple product options or want to capture other factors in addition to price.|